joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 ## Smoothing camera motion

+This section explains the mathematical reasoning behind the `calculateGlobalSmoothingStabilization` function, as implemented in the [Stabilizer class](https://github.com/joao-gueifao-924/Video-Stabilization/blob/main/include/stabilizer.hpp).
+It clarifies how and why the algorithm smooths camera motion by averaging transformations across a temporal window.

 To smooth camera motion, we apply a low-pass filter over the sequence of values for $p_t$, for varying $t$.
 A suitable candidate for such filter is the moving average, where we substitute the value for each $p_t$ by the average of the values within its temporal neighbourhood:

 $$